kriszyp/xstyle/README.md

 # Why Extensible CSS with xstyle?

 Modern web browsers have increasingly moved towards relying on CSS to define the presentation of the user interface.
-Furthermore, CSS is fundamentally built on of the powerful paradigms of declarative, function reactive programming, providing similiar types of expressiveness as dependency injection systems.
+Furthermore, CSS is fundamentally built on the powerful paradigms of declarative, function reactive programming, providing similar types of expressiveness as dependency injection systems.
 By adding a few simple CSS constructs, bridges the gap to provide the capabilities for composition and modular extensions that allow virtually unlimited expression of user interfaces, with a familiar syntax.
-Xstyle goes beyond the capabilites of preprocessor because it runs in the browser and extensions can interact with the DOM.
+Xstyle goes beyond the capabilities of preprocessor because it runs in the browser and extensions can interact with the DOM.
 Xstyle prevents the common abuse of HTML for UI, by allowing the definition of UI elements with the presentation definition, where they belong.